“GFD: Executive Order”

 I tended to the vampire for a moment and dragged him to the side of the room to lean him up against the wall.
 He grimaced, “…Too fast.
 I couldn’t even see him moving…”

 In the center of the chop shop, I caught my first sight of Comicality in years.
 Now completely covered in shadows…consumed by them.
 I could almost hear the screams from where I was standing.
 So much misery.
 So much heartache.
 So much pain.
 And yet…he wielded it like a weapon.
-He embraced it as a way to keep him strong, where most would have collapsed under the weight of it all.
+He embraced it as a way of keeping him strong, where most would have collapsed under the weight of it all.

 Like a whirling cyclone, I watched the shadows flitter from one helpless soldier to another.
 Breaking wrists, ankles, ribs…brutal, but strategic.
 I watched as the dark mass swooped down upon them and dodged every bullet being fired in his direction.
 They were so confused.
 So dazzled by the speed of it all.
 And the noise in the room began to fade, as they fell victim to his attacks.
 One by one.
 Then two by two.
-And once my second vampire assistant was taken out of the mission by pinned to the wall with a sharp metal pipe…missing his heart by mere inches…I found myself becoming more and more alone to face the creature before me.
+And once my second vampire assistant was taken out of the mission by being pinned to the wall with a sharp metal pipe…missing his heart by mere inches…I found myself becoming more and more alone to face the creature before me.

 I sped around the room, hoping to find him with his back turned long enough to provide me a golden opportunity to strike.
 But no matter what I did to chase him, he was able to strike out at the remaining soldiers and allude me at the same time.